joshita-das/servicenow_browser_use/README.md

 if __name__ == "__main__":
     load_dotenv()
+    logging.basicConfig(level=logging.INFO, format='%(asctime)s - %(name)s - %(levelname)s - %(message)s')

     task = "login with username: admin, password: admin, click on 'New' button and check if 'Flow' tab is present" llm_model = "gpt-4"
     asyncio.run(main(task, llm_model))

+### Example Explanation

+This example demonstrates how to automate a ServiceNow workflow using AI.
+Here's what the script does:

+1. **Initialization and Setup**
+   - Creates necessary directories for output and logs
+   - Cleans up any existing Chrome instances
+   - Sets up logging configuration

+2. **Browser Configuration**
+   - Configures Chrome with specific settings for ServiceNow automation
+   - Enables remote debugging for browser control
+   - Sets up security and performance parameters
+   - Configures window size and network wait times

+3. **AI Agent Setup**
+   - Initializes Azure OpenAI with GPT-4
+   - Configures the model with specific parameters
+   - Sets up proper message formatting for the AI agent

+4. **Task Execution**
+   - The example task: "login with username: admin, password: admin, click on 'New' button and check if 'Flow' tab is present"
+   - The agent will:
+     - Navigate to the ServiceNow instance
+     - Log in with provided credentials
+     - Click the 'New' button
+     - Verify the presence of the 'Flow' tab
+     - Record all actions for potential Selenium script generation

+5. **Cleanup and Error Handling**
+   - Properly closes the browser
+   - Cleans up Chrome processes
+   - Handles and logs any errors that occur

+The script demonstrates key features:
+- AI-powered browser automation
+- Natural language task execution
+- Action recording
+- Error handling and logging
+- Browser state management

 ## Configuration